cstuartroe/sauna/README.md

 There are only two content parts of speech in Sauna, nouns and verbs.
 Words with adjectival meanings are usually verbs.
 However, some nouns have adjectival meaning; I call these "quality nouns".
-Quality nouns are often ideophonic, and often involve reduplication: *hirrivirri* "sneaky"
+Quality nouns are often ideophonic, and often involve reduplication: ヒツリヰツリ *hirrivirri* "sneaky"

 Other parts of speech include numerals, noun classifiers, and relational nouns, although noun classifiers and relational nouns are not entirely distinct from normal nouns.